-Her work with a range of people, all in need of access to justice, lead naturally to her work as a liaison between Marquette law students and pro bono projects such as the Marquette Volunteer Legal Clinic, the Milwaukee Justice Center, the Domestic Violence Injunction Hearings project, and the Guardianship Clinic, to name a few.
-The time she spends with the remarkably committed students of Marquette University Law School who will go on to join the legal profession with a deep understanding of the great difference pro bono makes is the best part of her job.
+Her work with a range of people, all in need of access to justice, lead naturally to her work as a liaison between Marquette law students and pro bono projects such as the Marquette Volunteer Legal Clinic, the Milwaukee Justice Center, the Domestic Violence Injunction Hearings project, the Eviction Defense Project, and the Guardianship Clinic, to name a few.
+Beyond pro bono, Angela focuses her work with students as the primary advisor to the Marquette Law School Public Interest Law Society.